Evil Genius (TV series)

 Evil Genius: The True Story of America's Most Diabolical Bank Heist is a 2018 true crime documentary series about the death of Brian Wells, a high-profile 2003 incident often referred to as the "collar bomb" or "pizza bomber" case.
 It was released on Netflix as a four-part series on May 11, 2018.

 Background

 Trey Borzillieri got the idea to make a series about a high-profile crime after watching Paradise Lost: The Child Murders at Robin Hood Hills and became captivated with the murder of Brian Wells when evidence emerged that Wells may have been forced to commit the robbery with a bomb strapped to his neck.
 Borzillieri began interviewing people around Erie, Pennsylvania, where the incident had occurred.
 In 2005, two years after Wells's death, he started corresponding with mastermind Marjorie Diehl-Armstrong, because she might have information about the cold case.
 He spent years investigating the case, including interacting extensively with Diehl-Armstrong while she was in prison.

-The title comes from Diehl-Armstrong's high intelligence.
+The title comes from Diehl-Armstrong's supposed high intelligence.
 Before her mental state deteriorated due to numerous conditions, she was on her way to a career in education and counseling.